Denmark in the Eurovision Song Contest 2001

-Denmark competed in the Eurovision Song Contest which took place on 12 May 2001.
+Ten songs competed in the televised national final where "Der står et billede af dig på mit bord" performed by Rollo & King was the winner as decided upon through two rounds of jury voting and public voting.
+The song was later translated from Danish to English for Eurovision and was titled "Never Ever Let You Go".
+The Eurovision Song Contest took place on 12 May 2001.
 Performing as the closing entry during the show in position 23, Denmark placed second out of the 23 participating countries, scoring 177 points.